tombresee/Pyscript_Examination/index.md

 1. Import the appropriate pyscript files to your html page with:
   - `<link rel="stylesheet" href="https://pyscript.net/alpha/pyscript.css" />`
   - `<script defer src="https://pyscript.net/alpha/pyscript.js"></script>`
-   Now you can use PyScript components in your html page
+   Now you can use PyScript components in your html page.
+You will always include these two tags in the HTML head.

 2. Just write your code as if you were in any other IDE, making sure it is between the `<py-script>` tags.
 These tags defined the python code that is executable within the web page.